mpdf/mpdf.github.io/fonts-languages/choosing-a-configuration-v5-x.md

 {% endhighlight %}

-2) Use the <code>lang</code> attribute to define the language.
+2) Use the `lang` attribute to define the language.
 This causes mPDF to use a font as specified in the <span class="filename">config_cp.php</span> file.
-The current font-family will be used if it is available in the list defined as <code>$unifonts</code>, otherwise the first font specified in the <code>$unifonts</code> list will be selected.
+The current font-family will be used if it is available in the list defined as `$unifonts`, otherwise the first font specified in the `$unifonts` list will be selected.

 {% highlight php %}